-In actual fact it’s really understandable why POP and POS get so easily confused, they share a lot of similarities and really, depending on how you’ve been exposed to or used the words “purchase” or “sale” in the past, you could be forgiven for even thinking that they mean the same thing.
-After all, the place you make a purchase is the place you also make a sale….
+In actual fact it’s really understandable why POP & POS get so easily confused; they share a lot of similarities.
+But that’s not all.
+Depending on how you’ve been exposed to or used the words “purchase” or “sale” in the past, you could be forgiven for even thinking that they mean the same thing.
+After all, the place you make a purchase is the place you also make a sale.
 Right?

-The full cycle of the buyer funnel needs to happen at this very point, especially if the customer is seeing this product for the very first time, they first need to become aware of the product, it needs to pique their interest, they need to then consider why they need/want it, and they need to be reinforced, they’ll then pick it up and head to checkout, this all happens in a few seconds and so the communication has got to be strong and its got to have a presence.
+The full cycle of the buyer funnel needs to happen at this very point, especially if the customer is seeing this product for the very first time they first need to become aware of the product.
+The product needs to pique the customer’s interest, and they need to then consider why they need/want it.
+Then, that need/want needs to be reinforced.
+The customer will then pick it up and head to the checkout.
+This all happens in a few seconds.
+Because of the speed of this interaction, the communication has got to be strong and it must have a presence.

-Point of sale as a term traditionally refers to the physical location where the customer completes the sale and exchanges money for goods, we’re talking about checkout counters, tills and self serve areas, the confusion between the two comes when people refer to point of sale display solutions.
-These POS displays serve a really similar purpose however they’re reinforcing an impulse purchase rather than a more thought-through one, if you’re at the checkout and the cue is moving, you don’t have a lot of time to consider everything that you usually would when browsing the aisles, and so a decision is made quickly and the products that are usually in display in these areas represent that.
+The confusion between the two arises when people refer to Point of Sale display solutions.
+These POS displays serve a similar purpose; however, they’re reinforcing an impulse purchase rather than a more thought-through one.
+If you’re at the checkout and the cue is moving, you don’t have a lot of time to consider everything that you usually would when browsing the aisles.
+So a decision must be made quickly, and the products that are usually on display in these areas represent that.

-Realistically you’ll never find a high-value item within a point of sale display solution because more consideration is needed to make a high-value purchase and the customer doesn’t have time, think confectionary, batteries, newspapers, chilled drinks, things that the customer will think “oh yeah, ill grab one of those” and move on.
+Realistically you’ll never find a high-value item within a point-of-sale display solution because more consideration is needed to make a high-value purchase and the customer doesn’t have time, think confectionery, batteries, newspapers, chilled drinks, things that the customer will think “oh yeah, ill grab one of those” and move on.

-It is worth noting that POS can also refer to a POS system, which generally is a piece of hardware and software that a retailer will use to physically complete the transaction, like a card reader or till.
+It is worth noting that POS can also refer to a POS system, which generally is a piece of hardware and software that a retailer will use to physically complete the transaction, such as a card reader or till.

-The vintage range of lightbulbs from TCP for Wilko is a step outside the mould of what you’d expect to find on the Wilko shelves, and if you packaged these bulbs in their boxes on their own and added them to the existing range, you’d probably never know that they were there, as you wouldn’t expect to find them in a Wilko and so they needed to stand out.
+The vintage range of lightbulbs from TCP for Wilko is a step outside the mould of what you’d expect to find on the Wilko shelves, and if you packaged these bulbs in their boxes on their own and added them to the existing range, you’d probably never know that they were there, as you wouldn’t expect to find them in a Wilko.
+As a result, they needed to stand out.

 There are a few things that we like to consider when designing a Point of Purchase display and they’re relevant to a lot of other projects too:

-- How and where will the display be positioned for maximum impact and to offer the right amount of time to make a decision to buy.
+- How and where will the display be positioned for maximum impact and offer the right amount of time to make a decision to buy?

-Because of where the point of sale display units generally sit, there arent many variations of why a brand or retailer might utilise them, every shopper that purchases something will pass your POS display on their way to pay and so its a great opportunity to introduce a grab and go item or an essential.
-They’re great for introducing new products, but only if it’s really clear what it is, for example, a new range of chocolate or snacks from a well-known brand.
+Because of where the Point of Sale display units generally sit, there aren’t many variations of why a brand or retailer might utilise them.
+Every shopper that purchases something will pass your POS display on their way to pay.
+So it’s a great opportunity to introduce a grab-and-go item or an essential.
+They’re great for introducing new products, but only if it’s really clear what it is.
+For example, a new range of chocolate or snacks from a well-known brand.

 Brands can also use POS displays for promotions such as buy one get one free or special packaging in the same way they use POP displays.
 Smaller specialised displays that can rest on the counter can incorporate signage to draw the shopper’s attention.